 More focus on citizen needs

-The United Nations notes in its most recent E-Government Survey that “countries in general have improved their online service delivery to cater to citizens’ needs.”
+The United Nations notes in its most recent E-Government Survey that “countries, in general, have improved their online service delivery to cater to citizens’ needs.”
 The survey lists the Netherlands, Korea, Kazakhstan, Singapore, the United Kingdom, the United States, and Israel as the world’s e-participation leaders.
-These countries all are strong in e-information, e-consulting, and e-decision-making—providing at least 70 percent of the e-services critical to participatory government in the UN study.
+These countries all are strong in e-information, e-consulting, and e-decision-making—providing at least 70 percent of the e-services critical to the participatory government in the UN study.